tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Joint Fermi, NICER, or Swift programs must check the appropriate box(es) in the ARK/RPS form prior to submission.

 All proposal materials must be submitted electronically by 4:30 p.m.
-Eastern time on March 18th, 2022 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
+Eastern time on April 14th, 2023 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
 Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation.

 NASA uses a single, uniform set of instructions for the submission of ROSES proposals.
 These instructions are given in the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/).
 TESS GI Proposers should follow these instructions, except where they are overridden by the instructions given in the ROSES Summary of Solicitation.

 ###Instructions for dual-anonymous peer review proposals

-Cycle 5 will have a dual-anonymous peer review.
+Cycle 6 will have a dual-anonymous peer review.
 Under this system the reviewers do not have knowledge of the proposal teams while they perform their scientific evaluation of the proposal.

 Proposers should consult the [Guidelines for Anonymous Proposals document](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=736703/solicitationId=%7B4B9CAAB3-D398-183A-B1F3-EF963DF415C7%7D/viewSolicitationDocument=1/Guidelines%20for%20Anonymous%20Proposals%20DAPR%20Doc%20Astro%20GO%20Programs.pdf) on the NSPIRES of this program element for instructions on writing proposals appropriate for dual-anonymous peer review.
 The instructions here and in that document supersede the default instructions given in the NASA Guidebook for Proposers and the ROSES Summary of Solicitation.
 Proposers will also be required to upload a separate "Expertise and Resources - Not Anonymized" document, which is not anonymized.
 The "Guidelines for Anonymous Proposals" document contains complete information on how to write this separate document.